mrambler90/dusktop/README.md

 # threadyTCP
-A simple TCP multi-threaded Java server
+A simple Java TCP Server based on multi-threading.